ddrohan/web-app-dev-labs/lab1/step_3.md

 ##Wiring it all up - the 'About Us' Controller and Routing

-This is where most of the wok needs to be done in-so-far as we need to
+This is where most of the work needs to be done in-so-far as we need to

 * create a new ***controller*** object to manage the page and
 * add a new ***route*** to ensure the link is correctly associated with the **controller**